-Dr Ketao Zhang's current research include screw theory, origami-inspired design and fabrication techniques, parallel manipulators, biologically-inspired robots, aerial robots, mobile robots and mobile manipulation, and morphable soft-bodied robots.
+Dr Ketao Zhang's current research include screw theory, computational kinematics, aerial robotics, biologically-inspired robotics, origami-inspired design and fabrication techniques, legged mobile robots, mobile manipulation, and morphable soft-bodied robots.

-Main research themes within the Robotic Systems Group led by Dr Zhang include:
+Main research themes within the Robotic Systems Research Group led by Dr Zhang include:

 - design, modelling and control of novel legged robots,

 - aerial robotics

 - reconfigurable parallel manipulators for industrial and domestic applications,

 - automatous mobile manipulators for indoor and field applications,

 Robot mechanisms research is a fundamental study with strong science elements.
 My early work on reconfigurable mechanisms is a piece of fundamental research aimed at investigating the characteristics of reconfigurability of a class of novel mechanisms that can adapt to various tasks and environments.
 The pioneer study revealed underlying principles of metamorphosis and proposed mathematical modelling for the topological reconfiguration based on graph theory, screw algebra and line geometry.
 This led to an invention of the variable-axis (vA) joint and development of a class of reconfigurable mechanisms, including the 3-SvPS parallel mechanism that can be used as structure of reconfigurable robotic machine center with adaptability to changing task requirements.